chatbot-workshop/java-messenger-watchdog/README.md

 `https://797af51b.ngrok.io/callback`

 ### Connect app and page
-Now your app needs to be connected to your page.
-Therefore click `add product` and choose `Messenger`.

-At `Key generation` you can choose your site and let facebook generate a **page access token**.
-You need this token later.

-The next section is about webhooks.
-You should create a webhook and enter following parameters:

-- Webhook-URL: The URL to your server.
-For example `https://my-app.mydomain.com/callback`.
-If you run your app on your local development machine you should use `ngrok`.

-- **Verify token**: A token string of your choice.
-Facebook will send you this token to verify the webhook setting.
-This protects you against other sites who may want to use your bot without your permission.

-- Finally you choose your field subscriptions.
-Here you can define which events should be forwarded to your webhook.

 Finally you should go back to the app dashboard and find the **app secret**.
 You will need it in your java project.